Daimler DS420: Royal tradition

 In 1950, at the Swedish court, a Daimler 4-litre Hooper Limousine was elected to serve as a state car.
 By 1987, a modern alternative was sought after and found in the DS420 Limousine.
 The black Daimler (chassis nr.
 201045) was finished in October 1987 and subsequently handed over to King Carl XVI Gustaf of Sweden.
 It is still in service, but for lesser official engagements the Swedish King makes use of modern saloons.

 In Luxembourg, as well, the revised design prompted a new order.
 In September 1988, Grand Duke Jean replaced his 1971 Daimler Limousine with another in "Westminster Blue" (chassis nr.
 201168).

 By this time, Queen Elizabeth II had already been supplied her third DS420 Limousine (chassis nr.
 201127), which was delivered in August 1988, to replace the 1984 model.
 Apart from a small detail in the interior, it had an identical configuration as the 1987 model.

-By 1992 this chapter could have ended, because production of the DS 420 Limousine was discontinued.
+By 1992, this chapter could have ended, because production of the DS420 Limousine was discontinued.
 Of the four final examples produced, one went to the Jaguar Daimler Heritage Trust, another to the Queen Mother (chassis nr.
 201629) and an identically equipped pair to Queen Elizabeth II. (chassis nrs.
 201628 and 201630).
 The Daimler Limousine had survived its rival Rolls-Royce Phantom VI by one year.
 Both manufacturers had to adhere to new requirements such as crash-tests and emission-regulations.
 The XK-engine from the 1950s and the chassis from the 1960s were the limiting factors, but not a lack of desire on the part of royalty.
-Both the two 1992 models and the 1988 model are still serving Queen Elizabeth as semi-state cars and were used at the weddings of Prince Edward, Prince William, Prince Harry, and Princess Eugenie.
+Both the two 1992 models and the 1988 model served Queen Elizabeth as semi-state cars and were used at the weddings of Prince Edward, Prince William, Prince Harry, and Princess Eugenie.